 ABBOTT, Bertie J. 1517.
 Private.
 Born in New South Wales, Australia in 1895.
 Australian.
 Discharged to the Reserve 18/06/1919.
 Entitled to British War and Victory Medals.
 Lived in Bauple, Queensland post-War.

 ABRAHAM, Lionel Martyn.
 Serjeant KEH.
 Commissioned as a Second Lieutenant in the Royal Field Artillery on 4/12/1914 (London Gazette).
 Entered France 24/08/1915.
 Wounded once.
 Born in July 1893 in Palmerston North, Wellington, New Zealand the son of Lionel Augustus Abraham and Constance Palgrave Martyn OBE and attended Wanganui College 1907-12.
 He saw service in the King Edward's Horse joining the University Squadron in 1912 when at Pembroke College, Cambridge.
-Was living in Palmerston North, New Zealand in 1914 and returned post war.
+He was living in Palmerston North, New Zealand in 1914 and returned post war.
 Awarded 1914/15 Star trio.
 Served as a Second Lieutenant with the 12th Company, National Reserve in New Zealand in 1940.
 Died in New Zealand 31/12/1986.
 Portrait photograph of Second Lieutenant Abraham in the Royal Field Artillery courtesy of the Imperial War Museum.
 Commemorated on the Auckland Online Cenotaph.

 ABSON, D. Member of KEH Old Comrades Association in 1933 with address of Shepperton, England.